scikit-rt/scikit-rt/docs/demos.md

 ## Notebooks using non-public datasets

 The following were run using data from the [VoxTox](https://www.cancerresearchuk.org/about-cancer/find-a-clinical-trial/a-study-to-collect-detailed-information-about-side-effects-of-radiotherapy-for-cancers-of-the-prostate-head-and-neck-or-central-nervous-system-voxtox) study.
-They can't be rerun without equivalent data, but may be useful as code examples.
+They can't be rerun without equivalent data, but may be useful for code examples.

 - [workshop_26_09_22.ipynb](https://github.com/scikit-rt/scikit-rt/blob/master/examples/notebooks/workshop_26_09_22.ipynb)
 demonstrates general interactive functionality;
-- [kvct_to_mvct.ipynb](https://github.com/scikit-rt/scikit-rt/blob/master/examples/notebooks/kvct_to_mvct.ipynb) demonstrates generation of a megavoltage (MV) computed-tomography (CT) guidance scan, starting from a (downsampled) kilovoltage (kV) CT scan, used in radiotherapy planning;
+- [kvct_to_mvct.ipynb](https://github.com/scikit-rt/scikit-rt/blob/master/examples/notebooks/kvct_to_mvct.ipynb) demonstrates generation of a megavoltage (MV) computed-tomography (CT) guidance scan, starting from a (downsampled) kilovoltage (kV) CT scan, used in radiotherapy planning.
-- [rtplan.ipynb](https://github.com/scikit-rt/scikit-rt/blob/master/examples/notebooks/rtplan.ipynb) demonstrates how to access some of the information in a radiotherapy plan.